Portglenone: History

-In 1197, a castle was built there for Norman invader John de Courcy.
+In 1197, a castle was built in the area for Norman invader John de Courcy.

+Much of Portglenone village was laid-out in the 17th century.
+A number of the area's churches, including Portglenone's Church of Ireland parish church, date to the 18th century.

+Portglenone House, a former Georgian mansion in the village, was built c.
+1808.
+Now known as Portglenone Abbey, or Our Lady of Bethlehem Cistercian Monastery, the house was purchased by the Cistercian order in the 20th century for use as a monastery.
+In the 1960s, a new monastery building was built.
+Designed by Padraig Ó Muireadhaigh, the new building has won several architectural awards.

 Places of interest

 Portglenone Forest

-Portglenone Forest Park, just outside the village, is classified as an 'Ancient Woodland', and has well marked nature trails, with the River Bann flowing through the forest.
-There is also a memorial to the United States servicemen stationed there during World War II.
-The foundations of their Nissen huts can still be seen throughout the wood.
+Portglenone Forest Park, just outside the village, is classified as an 'ancient woodland'.
+It contains several marked nature trails and the River Bann flows through the forest.
+There is also a memorial to the United States servicemen stationed in the area during World War II.
+The foundations of several Nissen huts can still be seen throughout the wood.

-Portglenone Abbey

-Portglenone Abbey Church, Our Lady Of Bethlehem Cistercian Monastery, occupies a Georgian mansion (Portglenone House) in the village.
-In the 1960s a new monastery was built, designed by Padraig Ó Muireadhaigh, which has won several architectural awards.

-Gig 'n The Bann Festival
+Gig 'n The Bann festival

 The Gig 'n the Bann is a local cross-community music and dance festival in Portglenone.
 It takes its name from the River Bann and has been held every year since 1999.
-Performers have included Paul McSherry and the junior members of Portglenone CCE Branch as well as former members of Déanta.
+Performers at previous festivals have included Paul McSherry and former members of Déanta.